fmitra/dennis-bot/README.md

 #### 2. Confirm tests are passing

-Run all tests:
+Note, test packages are dependent on a local shared DB.
+They must be run sequentially with `-p=1` to prevent race conditions during teardown methods.

 ```
-go test ./...
+go test -p=1 ./...
 ```

-You can also run vet, golint, megacheck and test in one command:
+You can also run vet, golint, megacheck and test (with race check and cache disabled) using the command below.

 ```
 make test_and_lint
 ```

-#### 3. Run Ngrok
+#### 3. Run Ngrok and set up your local `config.json`

-This step is not necessary if all you want to do is run the test suite.
+These steps are not necessary if all you want to do is run the test suite.

+##### Expose local port to web

 ```
 ./ngrok http 8080
 ```

-#### 4. Set up your local `config.json`
+##### Update settings

 * `database` and `reddis` - Postgres & Redis settings if you are not using the default test config
 * `telegram` - Telegram API token to respond to messages